 Donor means a person who is making or giving the gift.

 Donee means a person who acquires the asset either movable or immovable from a donor.
 When gifts are made to a Trust, then the Donee are the Trustees and the beneficial owner, of that asset.
-The beneficial owner are those, who enjoy the asset which are under the gift.
+The beneficial owner is those, who enjoy the asset which is under the gift.

 Sources of Gifts

 Under the provisions of the law, a person can receive the gift under the following circumstances:

 - Gifts received at the time of Marriage.

 - Gifts that are received by legacy or inheritance.

 - Gifts received in contemplation of Death of the Donor.